A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Limit local system access to trusted users until patching is complete
+• Restrict local shell and SSH access to trusted administrative users until patching is complete.

 Patch Information